r-near/near-pytest/README.md

 - **SandboxManager**: Handles the NEAR sandbox process lifecycle
 - **NearClient**: Manages communication with the NEAR RPC interface
 - **Account/Contract**: Simplified models for interacting with the blockchain
+- **ContractResponse**: Wraps contract call responses with a user-friendly API
 - **NearTestCase**: Base class that ties everything together for testing

 ## Troubleshooting